wp-plugins/facebook-publish/readme.txt

 * Automatically detects image from post thumbnail and post.
 * Option to disable thumbnail posting.
 * Option to enable posting only for a particular category
+* Schedule posts
+* Post to facebook pages
+* Global setting
-* Option to enable posting only for a particular post type
+* Change settings for a particular post

 == Installation ==
 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory